JoeyChen-95/ECSE425_Project/FinalProject/README.md

 ### Run and Result
 1. Click "Run"
 2. The results are included in a zip file.
 Unzipped the zip file and the results can be viewed in "memory.txt" and "register_file.txt".
+**Warning: Turn off the auto block pop-up of your browser.
+Otherwise the download will fail.**